39 Notable alumni of

 -

 Lee Sung-min, known mononymously as Sungmin and also LIU, is a South Korean singer, songwriter, and actor.
-He is a member of the South Korean boy band Super Junior and its sub-groups Super Junior-T, Super Junior-H, and Super Junior-M.
+He is a member of the South Korean boy band Super Junior and its sub-groups Super Junior-T, Super Junior-H, and Super Junior-M, though he hasn't performed with the group since 2014.

 -